ZeroX-DG/blog/source/_posts/Browser-from-Scratch-DOM-API.md

 # Before we begin

-Since this post contains considerable numbers of wibbly-wobbly computer science and rust-related terms/concepts, I recommend that you acquire some knowledge on [graph theory][24], Rust's [reference counted smart pointer][15] and [memory allocation][25] before continuing.
+Since this post contains considerable numbers of computer science and rust-related terms/concepts, I recommend that you acquire some knowledge on [graph theory][24], Rust's [reference counted smart pointer][15] and [memory allocation][25] before continuing.
 Otherwise, I hope God bless you.

 # What is a DOM tree?